tbepler/topaz/README.md

 # Topaz
 A pipeline for particle detection in cryo-electron microscopy images using convolutional neural networks trained from positive and unlabeled examples.
-Topaz also includes methods for micrograph denoising using deep denoising models.
+Topaz also includes methods for micrograph and tomogram denoising using deep denoising models.

 ## New in v0.2.4
-- Added 3d denoising with __topaz denoise3d__ and two pretrained 3D denoising models
+- Added 3D denoising with __topaz denoise3d__ and two pretrained 3D denoising models
 - Added argument for setting number of threads to multithreaded commands
 - Topaz GUI update
 - Various bug fixes